kvarak/dnd/docs/_Classes/fighter.md

 Whether they're a fallen knight or a lowborn cutthroat out to make a name for themselves, a Sellsword will employ whatever tactics they have to in order to claw their way to riches, fame, and victory.
 A sellsword seizes the advantage at the moment it presents itself, knowing that to falter or gloat before the enemy is finished is to risk death oneself.

 ### Combat Pragmatics
 You have learnt how to employ a variety of underhanded moves to gain the upper hand in a fight.
-Once per turn when you hit a creature you can see within 30 feet with an attack, you can choose to either gain advantage on your next attack roll targeting that creature, or impose disadvantage on that creature's next attack roll by performing a dirty trick.
-This trick can represent throwing dirt in your opponent's face, striking a low blow, or delivering a deep, debilitating cut.
+Once per turn when you hit a creature within 30 ft with an attack, you can choose to either gain advantage on your next attack roll targeting that creature or impose disadvantage on that creature's next attack roll by performing a dirty trick.
+This trick can represent throwing dirt in your opponent's face, striking a low blow or delivering a deep, debilitating cut.

 You can use this feature once and regain its use when you finish a short rest.
 Additionally you can expend a superiority to use this without spending a use.

 ### Street Schooled
-Gain proficiency with the Sleight of Hand and Deception skills, and either the disguise kit, forgery kit, poisoner's kit, or thieves' tools.

-If already proficient, you instead have advantage on all checks with that skill or tool.
+Add *Sleight of Hand* and *Speechcraft* to your class skills and gain 1 skill point each to spend on these skills.

 ### Redirection
 When a creature targets you with an attack, you can use your ***reaction*** to choose an adjacent creature no more than one size category larger than you other than the attacker to take the blow in your stead.
 You immediately switch places with that creature without provoking opportunity attacks, provided there is space to do so, and the attack roll targets it instead.